activisthandbook/activisthandbook/articles/tools/security.md

 -   Favorite food

-Change passwords frequently:

--   Ideally every 3-6 months

 Prioritize accounts for complex passwords

--   Use one password per account
+-   Do NOT reuse passwords between accounts.
+Passwords get hacked and leaked all the time.
+If your password on one site is exposed, an attacker will just attempt to use it on a other popular sites.

 **Make sure all of your devices are encrypted.**

 This makes it much harder for law enforcement or hackers to access the data on your devices. iPhones are already encrypted.
 Android phones are not (unless you have a Google Pixel), so you should go into the the Security settings and enable encryption.
-On Mac computers, go into System Preferences, then Security & Privacy, and turn on FileVault.
+Any Mac computers newer than 2017 have FileVault encryption on by default.
 On Windows, you should use the BitLocker application (preinstalled) to encrypt your drive.

 If you want to encrypt specific information / files on your device then you can use an open source program like [VeraCrypt.](https://securityinabox.org/en/guide/veracrypt/windows/)

-**Pay special attention to external hard drives and USB keys**

-Often forgotten in these measures are the external devices that we store our data on.
-Consider though that some of the most serious data leaks cames as a result of people leaving these devices around unprotected!

--   First step is keeping a close eye on these devices and not leaving them around

--   It is recommended that you [encrypt your flash/hard drives](https://lifehacker.com/encrypt-your-flash-drive-to-ensure-your-peace-of-mind-1820010000) and set password protection to access them

 **Mobile device security**

--   Make sure your mobile PIN is at least 6 digits, it is much easier to crack a phone with only 4.
+-   Make sure your mobile PIN is at least 6 digits.
+A [truly random 10-digit phone PIN](https://strongphrase.net/#/passcode) is recommended and would take up to 6 years (on average) to brute-force crack.

 -   Make sure you keep auto-update of your applications switched on and ensure they are kept up to date.
 For Android, only download applications from the Google Play Store.
 If this is not possible, you can first upload APK files to [www.virustotal.com](http://www.virustotal.com/).

 -   Take extra care when accessing organisational information over public wifi - if you need to do this regularly then invest in a VPN.

--   For groups that have more acute security concerns, a factory reset of mobile devices is recommended every few months to make sure any malicious tracking is wiped out (but this presents the inconvenience of re-configuring devices)
+-   For groups that have more acute security concerns, a factory reset of mobile devices is recommended every few months to make sure any malicious tracking is wiped out (but this presents the inconvenience of re-configuring devices).
+You can also use [iVerify](https://iverify.io/) to check for certain spyware.

-## **Tricky parts/ fixes**
+## **Tricky parts/fixes**

 Most digital security measures take some time to implement and get used to.
 In the busy and resource-strapped world of advocacy campaigning, this can be a drag.
 However, if your security risks are low to moderate, then the measures outlined above may take some adjustment to implement but generally do not add a lot of extra time to day to day operations once they have been put in place.

-**Support groups**
+## **Support groups**

 **For groups around the world**

-If you represent a progressive group that needs immediate help, reach out to Access Now's Digital Security Helpline, which is available 24/7: [https://www.accessnow.org/help/](https://www.accessnow.org/help/)
+If you represent a progressive group that needs immediate help, reach out to [Access Now's Digital Security Helpline](https://www.accessnow.org/help/), which is available 24/7.

 **For U.S. civil society groups**

-The [**Digital Security Exchange**](https://digitalsecurityexchange.org/) is here to help grassroots organizations build up their digital security.
-Contact us at info@digitalsecurityexchange.org for a free risk assessment.

 The folks at [**Ragtag.org**](https://ragtag.org/) run a ‘help desk’ to support progressive campaigners.
 You can submit digital security questions to them here: [https://www.campaignhelpdesk.org/](https://www.campaignhelpdesk.org/)

-**Blue Pine Strategies**

-Holly and Sarah, who helped with this guide, are available to discuss your group’s situation and can help build a digital security approach for orgs large and small.

-Get in touch for more information and services:

-holly@bluepinestrategies.com

-sarah@bluepinestrategies.com

 ## **Attribution**